 Here, God says HE will fill your treasures or storehouses.
 A storehouse for us is like a bank account.
 In the Old Testament times, they stored their crops against the winter coming up.
 We store cash because we are not an agricultural-based economy anymore.
 But God says HE will fill your storehouses.
 How?
 He will give rain unto your land in due season.
 That would be like God giving us the jobs we need and supplying us through our work.
 Then God says He will bless all the work of our hands.
 The context here is money.
 With all that blessing, who would need to borrow?
 Then God says we shall be lenders and NOT borrowers!!

 If God is going to supply, we should have no real need to borrow.
-Borrowing has a real problem.
+Borrowing is a real problem.

 Proverbs 22:7 The rich ruleth over the poor, and the borrower is servant to the lender.